Leslie R. Caldwell

+Education

-She received a B. A. in Economics summa cum laude from Pennsylvania State University, and a J. D. from the George Washington University Law School.
+She received a BA in economics summa cum laude from Pennsylvania State University, and a JD from George Washington University Law School.

+Private practice

+She started her career in private practice in New York.

+US Attorney's Office

-She started her career in private practice in New York, then moved to the US Attorney's Office in Brooklyn, in the Eastern District of New York.
+She then moved to the US Attorney's office in Brooklyn, in the Eastern District of New York.
 Proving to be a highlight of her time with the Eastern District was Caldwell's successful conviction of New York City drug lord Howard "Pappy" Mason for the murder of Officer Edward Bryne.